-Reporting Period Accountability Measure Report Date Reporting Committee Fall 2014 Annual or other periodic review, as available, by the Board of performance on standardized examinations and surveys, including the National Survey of Student Engagement and professional licensure examinations.
-Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as the Collegiate Learning Assessment.
-August 2015 Academic Fall 2015 Annual or other periodic review, as available, by the Board of performance on standardized examinations and surveys, including the National Survey of Student Engagement and professional licensure examinations.
-Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as the Collegiate Learning Assessment.
-July 2016 Academic Fall 2016 Annual or other periodic review, as available, by the Board of performance on standardized examinations and surveys, including the National Survey of Student Engagement and professional licensure examinations.
-Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as the Collegiate Learning Assessment.
-August 2017 Academic
+· · · · Accountability Measure 1) Annual or other periodic review, as available, by the Board of performance on standardized examinations and surveys, including the National Survey of Student Engagement and professional licensure examinations.
+2) Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as the Collegiate Learning Assessment.
+1) Annual or other periodic review, as available, by the Board of performance on standardized examinations and surveys, including the National Survey of Student Engagement and professional licensure examinations.
+2) Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as the Collegiate Learning Assessment.
+1) Annual or other periodic review, as available, by the Board of performance on standardized examinations and surveys, including the National Survey of Student Engagement and professional licensure examinations.
+2) Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as the Collegiate Learning the National Survey of Student Engagement and professional licensure examinations.
+2) Annual review by the Board of participation in pilot programs to measure student learning outcomes, such as